robinklaassen/advent-of-code-2019/README.md

 When the next challenge for my intcode computer arrives, I'll refactor to use a mapping dict for the opcode handling.

+### Day 10
+This one was a nice challenge again.
+I quickly figured to use linear functions to determine if two asteroids are on the same line, but of course that ran into problems with vertical lines and with direction.
+Still wasn't too hard.
+Then part 2 forced me to abandon my initial approach and resort to calculating angles and looping through these.
+The toughest part was figuring out how to transform the coordinate system to start at 'up' which is the negative y-axis.
+After that, smooth sailing.

+### Day 11
+Started off with the promised refactoring for the intcode computer again relying heavily on my existing test suite.
+Cannot stress the importance of testing enough!
+Thing back on day 3, I decided to forgo NumPy and model using a simple list of pane objects.
+This got through part 1 relatively quickly but had me figuring out how to transpose the coordinate system for printing to grid properly.

+### Day 12
+Wow.
+I used to be a physicist, so this should be easy, right?
+Well part 1 was, definitely.
+Then part 2 stumped me.
+First time I went to the official subreddit for help.
+With the explanation provided there I went from troublesome to trivial.
+But darn...